 The Moving Image Archive is another excellent source of free movies, films and videos.

-✘ Pause recording when played in class (online or face to face).
-Seek permission directly from the copyright holder. |
+Purchased or hired commercial DVD or video | ✗ | ✓ | ✗ Pause recording when played in class (online or face-to-face).
+Seek permission directly from copyright holder. |

-Off-air recorded works from TV or radio including podcasts under the Screenrights licence | ✔ | ✔ | ✔ Can be recorded and used by staff and students. | ||
+Off-air recording from TV or radio, including podcasts under the Screenrights licence | ✓ | ✓ | ✓ Can be recorded and used by staff and students |

-Multimedia content on a website (including YouTube). | ✘ | ✔ | ✘ Provide a link.
-Pause recording when played in class (online or face to face). | ||
+Multimedia content on a website, including YouTube | ✗ | ✓ | ✗ Provide a link.
+Pause recording when played in class (online or face-to-face). |

-Works with a Creative Commons licence (including certain Ted Talks). | Depends on the licence | ✔ | ✔ Depends on the licence, but usually permitted.
-If not provide a link. | ||
+Depends on the licence | ✓ | ✓ Depends on the licence, but usually permitted.
+If not provide a link. |

 The Library's subscriptions to the following resources covers use of the online audiovisual recordings for teaching.